Body dysmorphic disorder is one condition that beauty clinics are being trained to spot and refer patients to NHS facilities where necessary.

 What is body dysmorphic disorder?

-According to the NHS, body dysmorphic disorder (BDD), or body dysmorphia, is a mental health condition where a person spends a lot of time worrying about 'flaws' in their appearance.
+, body dysmorphic disorder (BDD), or body dysmorphia, is a mental health condition where a person spends a lot of time worrying about 'flaws' in their appearance.
 Often, these perceived flaws are unnoticeable to others.